AQUA-FAANG/AQUA-FAANG-salmonids/promoter_enchancer_conservation/README.md

 ### 06_circos_figure_4B.R
 *Generates the circos plot shown in Figure 4B.*
 *This script is independent from the main conservation pipeline and can be run separately.*

+### 07_overlap_TEs_active_enhancers.R
+*Generates Supplementary figure for TE x active enhancer density across ontogeny* *This script is independent from the main conservation pipeline and can be run separately.*